patmoore/grandperspective/docs/README.txt

 - Mac OS X, 10.2 or higher

-  Note: The dependency on functionality introduced after Mac OS X 10.0 is minimal.
-If you have access to Mac OS X 10.0, feel free to try to make the modifications required to get it to run there.
-I would gratefully receive any patches. :-)

 * CONTENTS

-This version of GrandPerspective is released as two separate files:
+This version of GrandPerspective is released as three separate files:

   * GrandPerspective-GRANDPERSPECTIVE_SOFTWARE_VERSION_ID.dmg